paulAlexSerban/prj--news-wave/README.md

     ```
 Push your changes to GitHub to trigger the GitHub Actions workflow.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

--   [Axios](https://github.com/axios/axios) for fetching RSS feeds.
 -   [RSS-Parser](https://github.com/rbren/rss-parser) for parsing RSS feeds.
 -   [GitHub Actions](https://github.com/features/actions) for automating the entire process.
 -   [GitHub Pages](https://pages.github.com/) for hosting the generated HTML.